Azure/az-cgpu-onboarding/Confidential-GPU-H100-Manual-Installation-(PMK-for-Windows).md

 ----------------------------------------------------

 ## CGPU Environment Setup
 Once your CGPU VM has been successfully deployed, there are several steps to configure the guest environment.
-These involve uploading our onboarding package, running the scripts within, validate the state of your VM, and optionally run a sample workload.
+These involve uploading our onboarding package, running the scripts within, validate the state of your VM, and optionally running a sample workload.

 ### Upload-Package